lukaszbudnik/migrator/README.md

 driver: postgres
 # required, dataSource format is specific to database driver implementation used, see section "Supported databases"
 dataSource: "user=postgres dbname=migrator_test host=192.168.99.100 port=55432 sslmode=disable"
-# optional, override only if you have a specific way of determining tenants, default is:
+# optional, override only if you have a specific way of determining tenants
+# for SQL databases: SQL select statement, for MongoDB: collection name or collection.field format
-tenantSelectSQL: "select name from migrator.migrator_tenants"
+tenantSelect: "select name from migrator.migrator_tenants"
-# optional, override only if you have a specific way of creating tenants, default is:
+# optional, override only if you have a specific way of creating tenants
+# for SQL databases: SQL insert statement, for MongoDB: collection name or collection.field format
+tenantInsert: "insert into migrator.migrator_tenants (name) values ($1)"
+# DEPRECATED (since v2025.1.0): tenantSelectSQL and tenantInsertSQL will be REMOVED in v2027.0.0
+# Use tenantSelect and tenantInsert instead.
+If both old and new fields are present, only new fields are used.
+# tenantSelectSQL: "select name from migrator.migrator_tenants"
-tenantInsertSQL: "insert into migrator.migrator_tenants (name) values ($1)"
+# tenantInsertSQL: "insert into migrator.migrator_tenants (name) values ($1)"
 # optional, override only if you have a specific schema placeholder, default is:
 schemaPlaceHolder: { schema }
 # required, directories of single schema SQL migrations, these are subdirectories of baseLocation